JohnONeillGMIT/IrisProject2018/README.md

 "in comparing methods old and new, and in evaluating any method, it is often considered helpful to try them out on known datasets, thus maintaining some continuity in how we assess methods" https://stats.stackexchange.com/questions/74776/what-aspects-of-the-iris-data-set-make-it-so-successful-as-an-example-teaching

-References:
-Examples and tutorials on how to create histograms and Scatterplots.
+References:Examples and tutorials on how to create histograms and Scatterplots.
 Based on researching the Data Set the scattergram type graphs are effective illustrations for the 3 different Species of Iris speciments.

 1 https://matplotlib.org/tutorials/introductory/sample_plots.html#sphx-glr-tutorials-introductory-sample-plots-py